What is income protection?

 Types of income protection

-- Long-term income protection
+- Full-term income protection

-With long-term income protection, the benefit period is as long as the policy term you decided on when you bought the policy.
+With full-term income protection, the maximum benefit period is as long as the policy term you decided on when you bought the policy.
 That means: if your policy term is several years, decades, or until retirement, that’s how long an insurer would keep paying your benefit for (so long as you’re eligible to keep claiming).
 It covers you as many times as you need it, so you could make multiple claims during the life of your policy if you had multiple incidents of being unable to work.

 - Short-term income protection

 Short-term income protection, on the other hand, is designed to protect you for a shorter, fixed amount of time if you become unable to work for medical reasons.
-This means there’s a maximum amount of time the insurer will consecutively pay your monthly benefit for per claim – usually up to 2 or 5 years.
-As with long-term cover, you can still claim more than once during the life of a short-term policy, even if the claim is caused by the same illness or injury as a previous claim (though in this case, insurers will usually require a minimum amount of time to have passed between claims).
+This means there’s a maximum amount of time the insurer will consecutively pay your monthly benefit for per claim – usually up to 1, 2 or 5 years.
+As with full-term cover, you can still claim more than once during the life of a short-term policy, even if the claim is caused by the same illness or injury as a previous claim (though in this case, insurers will usually require a minimum amount of time to have passed between claims).

-This kind of cover is often picked as a cheaper alternative to long-term income protection.
+This kind of cover is often picked as a cheaper alternative to full-term income protection.
 It can offer the same amount of protection (as in: the monthly benefit is the same) – it just does so for a shorter amount of time, making it less of a risk to the insurer.
 While it can be a useful way of bridging the gap if you become unable to work, especially for shorter-term illnesses, accidents or injuries, it’s worth bearing in mind that it might not be sufficient way of covering all of your ongoing needs if you had a longer-term condition.

 What's an income protection 'waiting period'?

-An income protection waiting period – or ‘deferred period’, as it’s sometimes known – is the amount of time you wait between being unable to work and starting to receive your payments.
+An income protection waiting period – or ‘deferred period’, as it’s sometimes known – is the amount of time you wait between becoming unable to work and starting to receive your payments.
 Typical insurer waiting periods include 1, 4, 8, 13, 26 and 52 weeks.

 Is there a maximum age for income protection?